Project-Strix/Strix/medlp/datasets/README.md

-# Datasets for MeDLP
+# Datasets for Strix

-### Here is a simple example for creating a custom dataset for MeDLP using python script.
+### Here is a simple example for creating a custom dataset for Strix using python script.

-    from medlp.data_io import CLASSIFICATION_DATASETS, BasicClassificationDataset
+    from strix.data_io import CLASSIFICATION_DATASETS, BasicClassificationDataset
     from monai_ex.transforms import *

     @CLASSIFICATION_DATASETS.register('2D', 'my_dataset', '\homes\my_dataset_fname.json')